eddelbuettel/duckdb-mlpack/README.md

 ## TODO

-- [Partionally DONE: linear regression] More examples of model fitting and prediction
+- [Partly DONE: linear regression] More examples of model fitting and prediction
 - [DONE] Maybe set up model serialization into table to predict on new data
 - Ideally: Work out how to `SELECT` from multiple tables
 - [DONE] Else maybe `SELECT` into temp. tables and pass temp. table names into routine
 - [DONE] Read parameters from auxiliary table
 - ~~Maybe add `mlpack` as a `git submodule`~~ CMake now pulls it in as a dependency
 - [DONE] Submit as duckdb community extension
+- [DONE] Add unit tests

 ## Acknowledgements